McShelby/hugo-theme-relearn/exampleSite/content/dev/maintaining/_index.en.md

 Making releases is automated by the `version-release` GitHub Action.
 It requires the version number of the milestone that should be released.
 The release will be created from the `main` branch of the repository.

+Treat released milestones as immutable.
+Don't rerelease an already released milestone.
+An already released milestone may already been consumed by your users.

 During execution of the action a few things are checked.
 If a check fails the action fails, resulting in no new release.
 You can correct the errors afterwards and rerun the action.

 The following checks will be enforced